cloudutsukpilot/sakharams.github.io/_posts/certification/2024-06-05-az-500-azure-security-engineer-associate.md

   + [ ] Privileged Role Administrator
   + [x] User Access Administrator

+    > User Access Administrator is the least privileged role that grants access to Microsoft.Authorization/roleDefinition/write. <br> Contributor does not have access to Microsoft.Authorization/roleDefinition/write.
+Privileged Role Administrator grants access to manage role assignments in Microsoft Entra, and all aspects of Microsoft Entra Privileged Identity Management (PIM).
+This is not an RBAC role.
+    {: .prompt-tip}

 43. You need to grant an application access to read connection strings stored in Azure Key Vault.
 The solution must follow the principle of least privilege.
 Which role assignment should you use?
 Select only one answer.